mnny1/masterpraktikum_build_pytorch_model/README.md

 Code repository for the exercise.

 ## Requirements
+* pytorch
 * scanpy
-* pytorch
-* pathlib
+* scikit-learn
 * scikit-misc
+* numpy
 * argparse
+* pathlib
 * tqdm
-* numpy
-* scikit-learn

 ## Usage Notes
 ### Download the Data

-Data from "Spatial transcriptomics identifies pathological cell type niches in IPF" by [Mayr et al.](https://doi.org/10.1101/2023.12.13.571464) was used.
+Data from "Spatial transcriptomics identifies pathological cell type niches in IPF" by [Mayr et al.](https://doi.org/10.1101/2023.12.13.571464) is used.

 Download the data (.h5ad) from https://zenodo.org/records/10012934 and save it in the data folder.